fdrault/react-native-kytea/package/README.md

 This package, react-native-kytea is licensed under [Apache License Version 2](http://www.apache.org/licenses/LICENSE-2.0)

 I have no affliation with developpers and contributors of [kytea](https://www.phontron.com/kytea/).
 If there is any issue with license, please contact me or post an issue.

-### Contribution

-Contributions, bug reports, feature requests, or pull requests, are very appreciated.

-However, please note that this project is shared as-is with limited ongoing support.
-While contributions are welcome, bear in mind that the primary focus is on **personal usage**.
-If urgent, consider forking the project.